MaPrimeRenov 2026: Complete Guide to French Renovation Subsidies

 5. Eligible renovation works

-MaPrimeRenov covers a wide range of energy renovation works: Heating system replacement - Air-to-water heat pumps - Geothermal heat pumps - Biomass boilers (wood pellet, log) - Solar water heaters Insulation - Roof and attic insulation - External wall insulation (ITE) - Internal wall insulation (ITI) - Floor insulation Windows and ventilation - Double or triple glazing (replacing single-glazed windows) - VMC double flux (mechanical ventilation with heat recovery) Other - Professional energy audit (mandatory for grouped renovations) - Connection to a district heating network Air-to-air heat pumps (reversible units) are NOT eligible for MaPrimeRenov, though they may qualify for CEE (Certificats d'Economies d'Energie).
+MaPrimeRenov covers a wide range of energy renovation works: Heating system replacement - Air-to-water heat pumps (see our breakdown of heat pump installation costs 2026) - Geothermal heat pumps - Biomass boilers (wood pellet, log) - Solar water heaters Insulation - Roof and attic insulation - External wall insulation (ITE) - Internal wall insulation (ITI) - Floor insulation Windows and ventilation - Double or triple glazing (replacing single-glazed windows) - VMC double flux (mechanical ventilation with heat recovery) Other - Professional energy audit (mandatory for grouped renovations) - Connection to a district heating network Air-to-air heat pumps (reversible units) are NOT eligible for MaPrimeRenov, though they may qualify for CEE (Certificats d'Economies d'Energie).

 6. How to apply: step by step